 Google gives instructions on using HTML5 and more examples in HTML5Rocks.
 For example, Modernizr provides a Javascript library that helps older browsers render modern HTML and CSS better.
 Check to see which web browsers are HTML5 and CSS3 ready.

 I was awake before five, so I had a hasty shower, and set off in Jean's Subaru a little after five.
 About half an hour late I thought to switch on the car radio and listen to the ABC news radio.
-I was passing through Ayr an hour later.
+I was passing through Ayr an hour after leaving.
 At sunrise I was at the Inkerman pub and general store, getting a chocolate milk as a substitute for breakfast.
 The toilet block outside Bowen was closed for cleaning.
 Grump.

-Finally pulled into the Centro Shopping Centre a little after eight.
+Finally pulled into the Centro Shopping Centre at Cannonvale a little after eight.
 After the chocolate milk, one of my first stops had to be the toilet there.
 BigW budget videos had a bunch of DVDs.
 I found an original Howard Hanks black and white version of The Thing

 , based on John W Campbell's Who Goes There